.png)

 Where It Fits in the Wider Soba Conversation

 Tokyo remains the reference city for soba in Japan, with addresses like Akasaka Sunaba and Azabukawakamian anchoring a long tradition of serious buckwheat craft in the Kanto region.
-Osaka's soba scene is smaller and receives less attention in the international press, which is partly why Arabompu's consecutive Bib Gourmand citations read as significant: they represent Michelin's recognition that the standard here competes with the more visible Tokyo peer set.
+Osaka's soba scene is smaller and receives less attention in the international press, which is partly why Arabompu's consecutive Bib Gourmand citations read as significant: they represent Michelin's recognition that the standard here competes with the more visible Tokyo comparable set.

 The price range, sitting at the lowest tier on the scale, makes the comparison sharper.
 At ¥ pricing against a Bib Gourmand credential, Arabompu occupies a position similar to what Shitennoji Hayauchi holds in its own category: technically serious, accessible on cost, and easy to underestimate if you're calibrating by spend alone.

 Visitors passing through the Kansai region who are also tracking serious restaurants in other cities might cross-reference this with Gion Sasaki in Kyoto, akordu in Nara, or further afield at Harutaka in Tokyo, Goh in Fukuoka, 1000 in Yokohama, or 6 in Okinawa.
-The full context for an Osaka visit is available through our Osaka hotels guide, bars guide, wineries guide, and experiences guide.

 Planning Your Visit